 This result indicates that only 68.82% of the advertised capacity can be supplied to devices.

 However, it is interesting to notice that if the power bank had an efficiency factor of 0.9, the results would be 0.666; in other words, two-thirds.
-Therefore, the assumption that 2/3 of the capacity on-paper is the actual capacity is not far from being accurate.

 How to test the actual capacity of a power bank?